mcleanlipschutz/honeybee-pay/README.md

 -transaction 1 is successful without issue. transaction 2 is attacked to a suspect wallet after a malicious attack. transaction 3 is also attacked but the firewall prevents the altered transaction.

--the buyer revoeves an AI generated message informing them of the attack details and thatbthe transaction was blocked.
+-the buyer receives an AI generated message informing them of the attack details and thatbthe transaction was blocked.